Rupert A. Hayles Jr.

 Rupert A. Hayles Jr. is an academic educator and administrator.
-He is the 12th president of Roberts Wesleyan University.
+He was the 12th president of Roberts Wesleyan University.

 Education

 He received his bachelor's degree in Information Technology and Accounting, cum laude, from Seton Hall University.
 Hayles then earned a master's degree in business administration with a concentration in Finance and Decision Sciences from the Wharton Business School at the University of Pennsylvania.
 He received his Ph.D. from Regent University, specializing in leadership, change management and emotional intelligence.